Mindfulness for an unmindful mama (or how to be fun-time-mummy)

 So it may have come to your attention that I’m a ‘Mummy Blogger’.
 (Oooh errr sounds so formal declaring it like that!).
-Anyways, whatever, but basically I’m partial to a bit of oversharing, on a public platform, about life with my wee scally wags.
+Well, whatever, but basically I’m partial to a bit of oversharing, on a public platform, about life with my wee scally wags.
 And often, there’s a bit of a theme around my blogs, which runs along the lines of how freaking hard it can be being a parent.
-And to be fair, that’s what led me to venture into the land of the world wide web in the first place.
+And to be fair, that’s what led me to venture into the land of the World Wide Web in the first place.
 As a SAHM (Stay at Home Mum) I felt I needed an outlet to share my days with two small beings under five, when sometimes I feel like I’m living in frickin’ Crazyville.

 And as much as I used to think I was pretty invincible, I do find this parenting malarky hard.
 Mainly because I feel like I’m on an endless treadmill, which, woe betide I ever stop trying to keep up with, because honestly if I do, I fear I’ll be swallowed whole by it all.
 Rather like the fate that befell the Gamorrean guard in Star Wars after wrangling with the Rancor monster.
 Yikes.
-(Rather obscure Star Wars analogy there – hubby and son big fans, sorry).
+(Hubby and son big Star Wars fans.
+Sorry).

 Cherish those 18 summers!
 Damnit.